jonbaldie/type-db/README.md

 Inspired by the HDBC package in Haskell, this library provides a series of classes and three helper functions to help make your database interaction more deterministic and testable.

+Strings, floats, integers, and nulls are automatically converted to and from `SqlValue` objects, giving you more type-safe precision in your queries.

+- Strings are mapped to `SqlString<string>`
+- Floats are mapped to `SqlFloat<float>`
+- Integers are mapped to `SqlInteger<int>`
+- Finally, nulls are mapped to `SqlNull`

+Once you see how these types can be type-hinted throughout your codebase, you bolster your codebase's testability and precision.

 The connector works with any database driver compatible with the PDO abstraction layer.
 That means you can use it with your SQLite3, MySQL (and MariaDB), and PostgreSQL databases with ease.

 ## Installation